Harry's Cafe de Wheels

 Harry's Cafe de Wheels is an iconic pie cart located on Cowper Wharf Road in Woolloomooloo, Sydney, Australia, near the Finger Wharf and Fleet Base East.

 They are best known for their dish "Tiger Pie", an Australian meat pie topped with mashed potato, mushy peas and gravy; it was named after the pie cart's founder Harry "Tiger" Edwards.

-Other Harry's Cafe de Wheels operate in Baulkham Hills, Darling Quarter, Greystanes, Kogarah, Liverpool, Marsden Park, Newcastle (using a converted Sydney R-Class Tram), Penrith, St. Marys, Tempe and Woodbine.
+Other Harry's Cafe de Wheels operate in Baulkham Hills, Liverpool, Newcastle (using a converted Sydney R-Class Tram), Parramatta, Penrith, St. Marys, Tempe and Woodbine.

 Description

 Harry's Cafe de Wheels was a moveable food van, similar to those found at funfairs, with a hung awning.
 It has been moved a number of times in its history but the van is now permanently fixed on a masonry base.
 The caravan walls have been decorated with custom painted murals by Alan Puckett, a motoring art specialist.
 The inside walls of the cart are decorated with pictures and murals of famous visitors.

 The site is considered a Sydney icon and an institution in the local area.
 The significance of the location is reflected by its inclusion on the New South Wales National Trust register.

 The 1945 version of Harry's Pie Cart, retired after 40 years of use, is now located in the Powerhouse Museum collection.

 Harry's pies are supplied from Hannah's Pies, its factory in the inner city suburb of Ultimo.